PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 The Explanation
 ===============

-Initially, we define and instantiate a PointCloud structure and fill it with random points.
-We also create some random queries.
+Initially, we define and instantiate a PointCloud structure and fill it with uniformly distributed points using `pcl::common::CloudGenerator`.
+We also create some queries.

 .. literalinclude:: sources/gpu_octree/gpu_octree.cpp
     :language: cpp
-    :lines: 22-45
+    :lines: 95-105

 Building an octree